 You can also freeze the cookie dough or dough balls, freeze until firm on a cookie sheet then move to a freezer safe container, they will keep for up to 3 months in the freezer.
 Thaw the frozen dough in the refrigerator and bring to room temperature before baking.

 If you like Pistachios and are looking for a way to make something not overly sweet, then why not give these Italian Pistachio Cookies a try and be sure to let me know how they turn out.
+They would also make the perfect addition to your Christmas Baking tray.
 Enjoy!

 Easy Italian Pistachio Cookies

 - 1 cup + 2 tablespoons all purpose flour (140 grams total)

 - ½ teaspoon baking powder

 - ⅓ cup + 2 tablespoons butter (softened & cubed) (100 grams total)

 - For this recipe you can use either a food processor, stand mixer or by hand.
 In the bowl whisk together the flour, sugar, baking powder, chopped pistachios (remove 1 tablespoon to sprinkle on the unbaked cookies set aside) and the salt, then add the butter and egg, pulse, beat with the flat beater or mix with a fork until combined.

 - On a lightly floured flat surface, form the dough into a ball, the dough should be soft but not sticky.
 Wrap it in plastic and refrigerate for 1 hour.

 - Remove the dough from the fridge and roll the dough into small golfball size balls, approximately 21, place the cookies on a parchment paper lined cookie sheet, lightly flatten (but not too much) each ball with the tongs of a fork and sprinkle with the remaining chopped pistachios.